New training program

 This is not a prompts course.
 It is applied training so your team learns to:

-bring all of that into the real development workflow
+bring all of this into daily development work

 Outcomes

-What your team takes away in 4 weeks
+What the team takes away in 4 weeks

-an evolved version of that agent with memory, planning, and tools
+an evolved version of the agent with memory and/or planning

 Detailed program